globalwalkers-aws/gw-cvat-aws/README.md

     sudo chmod +x {BASH_FILE_NAME}
   ```
   4. Running cvat containers
   - Please run the following command to attach a local directory for volumes with cvat containers for the first time and spin the containers up.
-In this step, you will have to define a new local directory that will be used to mount as root of volumes.
+In this step, you will have to define a new local directory that will be used to mount as root of volumes as well as database credentials to initiate connection to RDS postgres db instance.
     ```console
     sudo ./cvat-init-run.sh
     ```
   - Please run the following command to re-attach a local directory that contains previous data, logs, keys and events with cvat containers and spin the containers up.
-In this step, you will have to define an existing local directory that will be used to mount as root of volumes.
+In this step, you will have to define an existing local directory that will be used to mount as root of volumes as well as database credentials to initiate connection to RDS postgres db instance.
     ```console
     sudo ./cvat-run.sh
     ```